pathwaycom/llm-app/.github/pull_request_template.md

 ### Introduction
-To contribute code to the Pathway project, start by discussing your proposed changes on Discord or by filing an issue.
+To contribute code to the Pathway Live Data Framework project, start by discussing your proposed changes on Discord or by filing an issue.
 Once approved, follow the fork + pull request model against the main branch, ensuring you've signed the contributor license agreement.

 ### Context